karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

   return true
 }

 /* Called by the main program when the main loop has exited.
 Clean up your memory here. */
 @(export)
 game_shutdown :: proc() {
   free(g_mem)
 }

 /* Returns a pointer to the game memory.
 When hot reloading, the main program needs a pointer to the game memory.
-It can then load a new game DLL and tell it to use the same memory by calling game_hot_reloaded on the new game DLL, supplying it the game memory pointer. */
+It can then load a new game
+DLL and tell it to use the same memory by calling game_hot_reloaded on the new game DLL, supplying it the game memory pointer. */
 @(export)
 game_memory :: proc() -> rawptr {
   return g_mem
 }

 /* Used to set the game memory pointer after a hot reload occurs.
-See comment above game_memory. */
+See game_memory comments. */
 @(export)
 game_hot_reloaded :: proc(mem: ^GameMemory) {
   g_mem = mem
 }
 ```

-In order to compile this code as a DLL, save it to file named `game.doin` and then compile it using the command line:
+In order to compile this code as a DLL, save it to file named `game.odin` and then compile it using the command line:
 `odin build game.odin -file -build-mode:dll -out:game.dll`

 ### Part 2: The main program